Amity University Noida-B.Tech Admissions 2026

 This Story also Contains

 Please note that the JEE Main 2026 ranking will be based on the percentile scores, rather than just raw marks.
 The authority will release the JEE Main 2026 cutoff online.
-The JEE Mains 2026 percentile release date is February 16, 2026.
+The JEE Mains 2026 percentile release date for session 2 is April 20, 2026.
 Check JEE Main 2026 marks vs percentile vs rank with expected trends, cutoff analysis, shift-wise data, below.

 To get into the calculation of the percentile, it is important to understand what a percentile is before you get into the calculation.
 A percentile is a statistical measurement that is applied to show the performance of a student compared to other students.
 It is a figure between 0 and 100, where: